 Do you want to plant an herb garden but are not sure you can do it?
 Never fear!
 Starting an herb garden is one of the easiest things you can do in the garden.
 Growing herbs is an easy and delicious way to start gardening.
 Keep reading to learn about the steps for making an herb garden in your yard.

 Choosing a Location for Starting an Herb Garden

 Most of the herbs that you can grow at home need two things — sunlight and well-drained soil.
 This means that when considering places in your yard to plant an herb garden, you need to look for a location that gets six or more hours of sunlight a day and that is well drained.

 Many people also consider convenience when selecting a place to start growing an herb garden.
 Making an herb garden near the kitchen in your home or near the house will make it easier to harvest herbs from the herb garden.

 Preparing the Soil Before You Plant an Herb Garden

 Once you have chosen the location for growing an herb garden, you will need to prepare the soil.
-If the soil is sandy or clay heavy, add plenty of compost to the soil.
+If the soil is sandy or clay heavy, add plenty of compost.
 Even if your soil is in pretty good condition, working some compost into the soil will help provide nutrients to the herbs while they are growing.

 When growing herbs, do not use composted manures in the herb garden.
 These are typically high in nitrogen, which will make the herbs grow quickly but will reduce the flavors of the herbs.

 Choosing the Herbs You Will Be Growing in an Herb Garden

 The herbs you will grow in your garden depends largely on what you would like to grow.
 Almost all herbs will grow for at least one season in the herb garden.
 Some will grow year after year.
 Some common herbs that people grow when first starting an herb garden are: